Cavaliers Trade Rumors: Iman Shumpert, Channing Frye Could Move To Suns For Greg Monroe In Suggested Deal

 The Cleveland Cavaliers continue to be in the midst of confounding trade rumors as the NBA’s trade deadline slowly approaches.
-Cleveland has lost two straight games, 10 of their last 14, as their problems on and off the court continued.
+Cleveland has lost two straight games, and 10 of their last 14, as their problems on and off the court continue.

 It is evident that there is no single deal that could fix all of the Cavs issues, and so a lot of analysts and reporters have suggested different trade scenarios that the team might try in order to salvage a broken season.

 Two Cavaliers players have consistently been mentioned in the latest trade speculations, and they are shooting guard Iman Shumpert and center/power forward Channing Frye.
-The most recent proposal was a deal with the Phoenix Suns for forsaken veteran center Greg Monroe.
+The most recent proposal was a deal with the Phoenix Suns for veteran center Greg Monroe.

 Lucas Johnson of FanSided’s Valley of the Suns blog proposed that Phoenix could offer Monroe to the Cavs for Shumpert, Frye, and a 2023 second-round draft pick.